bsmith89/longev-mgen/doc/submission.md

 physiology.
-Given the observed, dramatically increased relative abundance of OTU-1 and OTU-4 (here referred to as "responders") in mice treated with ACA, we hypothesize that these OTUs are capable of robust growth on starch, while the other _Muribaculaceae_ found in the study ("non-responders"), lack the genomic features necessary for the utilization of the polysaccharide.
+Given the observed, dramatically increased relative abundance of OTU-1 and OTU-4 (here referred to as "responders") in mice treated with ACA, we hypothesize that these species are capable of robust growth on starch, while the other _Muribaculaceae_ found in the study ("non-responders"), lack the genomic features necessary for the utilization of the polysaccharide.